 - Open the navigation menu.
 Under Core Infrastructure, go to Block Storage and click Block Volumes.

-- In the Block Volumes list, click the volume you want to clone.
+- In the Block Volumes list, click the volume that you want to clone.

 - In Resources, click Clones.

 Click Create Clone.